 - There are no mechanical parts involved – There is no need to move anything inside the drive to read data and hence the time taken to read and write data is much faster compared to HDDs

 - SSDs are basically a complex circuit where data is stored in ON/OFF (1/0) phases – As such, there is no physical wear and tear in SSDs

 - You cannot tell if an SSD is about to die; unlike the HDDs, they do not send out any kind of warning signals and if an SSD dies out, it dies completely without allowing anymore read/write operations

-- The technology used in SSDs is costly and thereby the drives too, are costly as compared to Hard disks; for example, if you can buy an HDD of a certain capacity at ‘n’ dollars, an SSD of same capacity may be as costly as ‘3n’ dollars.
+- The technology used in SSDs is costly and thereby the drives too, are costly as compared to Hard disks; for example, if you can buy an HDD of a certain capacity at ‘n’ dollars, an SSD of the same capacity may be more.

 - Solid State Drives are addressed in a fashion similar to how the OS addresses the RAM and hence the speed is faster as compared to Hard Disks, where not only the latter has to convert magnetic scratches into binary, it also has to deal with disk rotations and moving heads